 Furthermore, if you don't have money and your friends are going to fancy NYC restaurants and getting tickets to Broadway shows, that can make you feel isolated and negatively impact your college experience.

-Additionally, housing in the NYC Is extremely pricey.
+Additionally, housing in NYC is extremely pricey.
 If you don't live on campus, it can be very difficult to find an affordable place to live.
 You may end up having to live far from campus or in an undesirable location.
-As of 2021, the average rent of a one bedroom apartment within 10 miles of NYC was $3,805 per month.
+As of 2022, the average rent of a one bedroom apartment within 10 miles of NYC was $2,059 per month.

 NYC Can Feel Overwhelming

 New York City has so many people and so much activity that it can feel like a bit much if you prefer being in an environment with a laid-back vibe.
 Especially if you're from a rural or suburban environment, being around so many people who seem to always be in a hurry can make you feel unsettled or claustrophobic.

-Even simple tasks like getting groceries can become chaotic adventures due to to the throngs of people.
+Even simple tasks like getting groceries can become chaotic adventures due to the throngs of people.
 My friends who live in New York and love it enjoy a fast-paced lifestyle or are at least unaffected by the hustle and bustle of the city.

 How Do You Decide If an NYC College Is Right for You?